“Continue earnestly in prayer, being vigilant in it with thanksgiving”

 “Continue earnestly in prayer”

-It is remarkable how often the Bible talks about the necessity of daily exercise in Christian disciplines.
+As we saw last time, it is remarkable how often the Bible talks about the necessity of daily exercise in Christian disciplines.
 The Bereans were said to be “noble” because they daily searched the Scriptures (Acts 17:10-12).
 The psalmist cried unto the Lord daily (Ps.
 86:3).
-Paul challenges the believer to “pray without ceasing” (1 Thes.
+Paul challenged the believer to “pray without ceasing” (1 Thes.
 5:17).
 Jesus said to “take up our cross daily” (Lk 9:23).